 The danger with Feature Flags is that they can introduce considerable complexity.
 Which version of your code do your test?
 Feature on or off?
 Both?
 If “both”? you are on a journey into exponential complexity growth as you add more flags – Flag “A” on Flag “B” on, Flag “A” on Flag “B” off, and so on!
 This is a never-ending game that you can’t win in any definitive way. –Dave Farley

 Every tool in software engineering is abused by some and improperly implemented by others.
 Anyone been at a place that Scrum just didn’t seem to be implemented correctly and was sometimes going through a charade?
 Me too.
 The same with Feature Toggles, done wrong and they will be more of a hassle then they are worth.
-Do right, they can speed up your development cycles since you’re not holding a big feature back in a git branch waiting to make it live.
+Done right, they can speed up your development cycles since you’re not holding a big feature back in a git branch waiting to make it live.

 Did this help you out?
 It took me a few days to piece together all this information together, I hope this saves you some time (who knows, maybe the future me will be thankful I wrote this down).
 Let me know your thoughts. [email protected]